Multi-Agent-LLMs/.github/profile/README.md

-# Multi-Agent LLMs Group
+# Multi-Agent LLM Group

-Welcome to the Multi-Agent LLMs Group!
+Welcome to the Multi-Agent LLM Group!
 We are a community focused on the development, collaboration, and innovative use of multi-agent large language models (LLMs).
 Our mission is to advance the understanding, state-of-the-art and application of multi-agent systems in AI.

 ## What We Do